beekeeper-studio/beekeeper-studio/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here. (we love screenshots with red circles if the request is for something visual)

+**Database type, if appropriate**
+Does this feature only relate to a specific type of database? (eg Postgresql)